LLNL/blt/docs/api/target_properties.rst

 The FLAGS argument expects a ; delimited list of linker flags to add to the target.

+If `CUDA_LINK_WITH_NVCC` is set to ON, this macro will automatically convert "-Wl,-rpath," to "-Xlinker -rpath -Xlinker ".

 Note: In CMake versions prior to 3.13, this list is converted to a string internally and any ; characters will be removed.